mahdi-b/ai-folio/_pages/about.md

 We are part of the [Information and Computer Sciences Department](https://ics.hawaii.edu), the Hawaii [Institute of Marine Biology]() and the [Hawaii Data Science Institute]().
-Our research centers around the utilization of informatics, including the emerging area of large-scale language models, in a diverse range of fields, with a specific emphasis on their relevance and potential in the field of biology.
+Our research centers around the utilization of informatics, including the emerging area of large-scale language models,  with a specific emphasis on their relevance and potential in the field of biology and document analytics.
 ###### **Mission Statement**
 <strong>Our aim</strong> is to drive scientific innovation by creating innovative methods and technologies
 in computational biology, natural language processing, and scientific software engineering.